ivanvorobei/awesome-ios/README.md

 </p>

 <p><h3>About</h3>
 A collaborative list of awesome <b>Interface & Animation</b> in Swift.
 Inclue frameworks and libraries.
-Soon add tutorials, Xcode extensions and plugins, components and much more.<br><br>
+Soon add tutorials, Xcode extensions and plugins, components and much more.<br>

 <h3>How use</h3>
 Use `CMD` + `F` for search by list.
 Also available navigation.
 To the right of each repository you can see `•`.
-Click on it to open the preview.<br><br>
+Click on it to open the preview.<br>

 <h3>Contribute</h3>
 Let me know If you know or are developing a cool project.
 Create fork and new <a href="https://github.com/IvanVorobei/awesome-ios-ui/pulls">Pull Request</a> with new items.
 The project <b>should be written in Swift</b> and has preview.
 I do not add other restrictions as stars, contributers, etc.</p>